Inclusion Institute

 Taija Haller, MA, is a Technical Assistance Specialist with the Learning Resource Center-South dedicated to supporting educators as they implement inclusive practices and cultivating a professional learning community for novice teachers.
 Previously, she was a middle school special educator in a Title I school for thirteen years.
 She has a Bachelor of Science in Special Education and a Master of Arts in Intercultural Studies.

-This session, structured as a reading party, will invite participants to explore the many resources on neurodiversity in the LRC-S Library.
-Participants will move through several stations on various neurodiversity-related topics where they will select a text, read a brief excerpt, followed by a small group discussion about the resource.
+This session, structured as a reading party, will invite participants to explore the many resources on teaching disability history and neurodiversity through literature in the LRC-S Library.
+Participants will move through several stations where they will select a text on a disability and/or neurodiversity related topic and read a brief excerpt followed by a small group discussion about the resource.
+Taking a Universal Design for Learning (UDL) lens,the reading party is designed to provide Inclusion Institute participants with an alternative to more traditional presentation options.

 Meet Our Presenters